awojty/SnakeGame/README.md

-A 2-D snake game using JavaScript
+A 2-D snake game using JavaScript\
-I love you Ada
+I love you Ada\
+I miss you